-The like for like replacement of original aluminium framed single glazed windows with powder coated aluminium framed double glazed equivalents is considered to have a negligible impact.
+The like for like replacement of original aluminium framed single glazed windows and one door with powder coated aluminium framed double glazed equivalents is considered to have a negligible impact.
 There is a minor increase in the window frame dimensions from 30mm to 50mm that is unlikely to be discernible.
+The changes from opening lights to fixed lights is based on existing windows that have been fixed shut for health and safety reasons and new ventilation systems that do not require openable windows for air quality purposes.

-The proposed changes are not considered to have an impact on the natural daylighting of the library.
+Consequently, the proposed changes are not considered to have an impact on the natural daylighting of the library, nor affect their current use.